Every Student Succeeds Act (ESSA):

 State and Federal Programs Leadership Network

-Each of the districts in San Diego County has a district administrator who is in charge of state and federal programs.
+Each of the LEAs in San Diego County has an administrator who oversees state and federal programs.
 These administrators meet on a regular basis to network and share information.
 Scheduled time 12:30 to 2:30 p.m.

 Back to the top